Wonder Works Children’s Museum in Oak Park: Perfect for Kids Under 5

 Wonder Works Children’s Museum Exhibits

-The first thing you will notice upon entering Wonder Works is the beautiful color scheme throughout.
-The new color refresh gave everything a “softer” feel.
-Each exhibit area has a bit of color which felt very calming, yet fun.
+The first thing you will notice upon entering Wonder Works is the beautiful color scheme throughout the museum.
+The new color refresh about a year ago gave everything a “softer” feel, making it calm, yet fun.
 Some even have gorgeous murals that relate to the exhibit.

 Wall of Wonder

-The Wall of Wonder is a large wall made of foam and the first thing you are greeted with entering the museum.
-The wall and blocks come in different colors, shapes, and sizes.
-This exhibit is good for learning and reinforcing colors and shapes, but also helps to lay the foundations for geometry and physics.
+The Wall of Wonder is a large wall made of foam covered in blocks of different colors, shapes, and sizes.
+This exhibit is good for exploring colors and shapes, but also helps to lay the foundations for geometry and physics.

 The Great Outdoors